 - Community service.

-Defendant's on probation are usually required to provide these reports to the clerk's office by a specific date.
+Defendants on probation are usually required to provide these reports to the clerk's office by a specific date.

-Even in situations where police are not likely to make an attempt to find a defendant who has an active arrest warrant, they will still have the daily stress of knowing that any contact with police could result in their arrest.
+Even in situations where police are not likely to attempt to find a defendant who has an active arrest warrant, they will still have the daily stress of knowing that any contact with police could result in their arrest.

 Can I Avoid Jail Time If I Self-Surrender On a Warrant?